Who Did Jesus Ask,

 In the story of the man possessed by Legion, in Mark 5:9 and Luke 8:30, we read: “Jesus asked him, ‘What is your name?’”
 Who was Jesus asking, the man or the demon?

 Why would Jesus ask a demon for information anyway?
 That would imply the right to refuse to answer.
 Jesus would never ask a demon for anything; He would command it!
 But He didn’t even do that.
-In biblical Greek, there are seven words translated, “command” (as well as pumathanomai, meaning to “demand” as a superior).
+In biblical Greek, there are seven words translated, “command.”
 In Mark 5 and Luke 8, none of these are used.
 And no wonder!
 Surely, God incarnate would have no need for a demon to inform him of anything.

 Nowhere else in the gospels did Jesus ever ask or even command demons to speak.
 He always commanded them to be silent.
 Why?
 Because demons may share true information, but at the wrong time.
 For instance, in Mark 1:34b (NAS), Jesus “cast out many demons, and He was not permitting the demons to speak because they knew who He was.”
 Apparently, it was not yet time for people to know He was the Son of God.